 Panic attacks represent extreme activation of your fight-or-flight system—your body flooding with stress hormones, heart racing, difficulty breathing, chest tightness, and overwhelming fear.
 During panic, your sympathetic nervous system is in full activation while your parasympathetic (calming) system is completely suppressed.

-The fear of having another panic attack often creates a vicious cycle: anxiety about panic triggers more panic.
-This anticipatory anxiety keeps your nervous system primed for the next attack, making attacks more frequent.
+The fear of having another panic attack often creates a vicious cycle: anxious thoughts about panic triggers more panic.
+These anticipatory anxious thoughts keep your nervous system primed for the next attack, making attacks more frequent.

 Vagal stimulation addresses both acute panic and the underlying nervous system sensitivity that makes you prone to attacks.
 By strengthening your vagal “brake,” you become less reactive to the internal sensations that typically trigger panic.

-- Reduces baseline anxiety sensitivity making you less likely to misinterpret normal body sensations (increased heart rate, breathing changes) as dangerous
+- Reduces baseline anxious thoughts sensitivity, making you less likely to misinterpret normal body sensations (increased heart rate, breathing changes) as dangerous.

-- Can be used during or after panic episodes to accelerate recovery and return to calm baseline
+- Can be used during or after panic episodes to accelerate recovery and return to a calm baseline.

 “When I wasn’t getting enough deep, restorative sleep, it impacted my mood and daily routine.
 Nurosym has completely transformed the way I rest.”